GiuliaMenna/BikeOntology/README.md

 # BikeOntology
-Website for the exam in Knowledge Organization and Representation
+Website for the exam in Knowledge Representation and Extraction